HSBC expands global securities services in ADGM

 PHOTO

-HSBC has expanded its markets and securities services business in the Abu Dhabi Global Market (ADGM), obtaining an arranging custody licence for its key sovereign, institutional and investment manager clients.
+HSBC has expanded its Markets and Securities Services business in the Abu Dhabi Global Market (ADGM), obtaining an arranging custody license for its key sovereign, institutional and investment manager clients.

 Providing institutional clients with global custody services, the expansion connects customers to a custodian network in 96 markets around the world and provides a leading digital platform for securities services activities.